hiphapa/blogs.snap-ci.com/_posts/2014-09-23-building-clojure-projects-on-snap.md

 In a minute or two, the build completes and you can see the test results.

 <img src="/assets/images/screenshots/clojure/07-passed.png" class="screenshot"/>

+Of course, this is just the start.
+You can use Snap to extend your build in a lot of different directions from here.
+You can pack and release the jars.
+If you were building an application, you can configure deployments following the initial stage.
+See the [What's next section](http://docs.snap-ci.com/getting-started/#whats-next) of our documentation for details on some of these!

 Note: The first build usually runs slightly longer as it needs to download all dependent jars from either maven-central or clojars.
 These jars are automatically cached in your $HOME directory and subsequent runs will run much faster!